Skeletonxf/star-ruler-2-mod-ce/README.md

   - Rather than adding lots of new complexity to the game I would like to focus on improving the AI to utilise existing tech
     - Things players can do but AI just doesn't right now
       - Create stations at all??
+      - Attempt to achieve the influence victory themselves??
       - Fling battle stations
       - Create battleworlds
       - Use/design Motherships well